 ROI is my preferred measure.
-It takes into consideration the amount of profit that you make against the amount that you have personally had to invest into the property.
+It takes into consideration the amount of profit that you make against the amount that you have personally had to invest in the property.

-It is not the easiest measure because you need to understand the actual profits on a rolling 12 month basis.
-However you can use this measure to review a) how your existing properties are doing and b) set a minimum ROI based on current performance.
+It is not the easiest measure because you need to understand the actual profits on a rolling 12-month basis.
+You can use this measure to review a) how your existing properties are doing and b) set a minimum ROI based on current performance.

 For more details see the URL (1) in references.

-Rent yield is a measure that compares the annual rental income (less bills if you run a HMO) against the purchase price.
-For example you know that a property will give you £500 net rent per month and you will therefore have an income of £6,000.
+Rent yield is a measure that compares the annual rental income (fewer bills if you run an HMO) against the purchase price.
+For example, you know that a property will give you £500 net rent per month and you will have an income of £6,000.
 If the house cost is £100,000 then you have a rent yield of 6%.

 This is a “quick and dirty” measure and should not be the main part of your due diligence process.
 That said it is an easy way to understand if one property is worth looking at in more detail than another.